 3. SD-WANs create virtual networks using various types of tunnels.
 This can cause some visibility issues, making it harder to see what is really happening.
 Without granular visibility into these virtual networks, troubleshooting complex SD-WAN fabrics can become a costly headache.

 4. SD-WANs involve added service provider complexity.
 When moving from legacy MPLS to SD-WAN, managing the number of service providers at play can be a major operational challenge.
 With SD-WAN models, you could have a different ISP to manage for each individual site, plus there’s a greater risk of the physical underlay of those ISPs causing problems.

-5. SD-WAN management platforms can’t do it all.
-Insights from SD-WAN management platforms alone typically stop at the SD-WAN edge device.
+5. SD-WAN platform can’t do it all.
+Insights from SD-WAN management platform alone typically stop at the SD-WAN edge device.
 NetOps teams need a holistic view of the entire network in order to manage and troubleshoot these complex deployments.
 This is particularly important during the planning and implementation phases to ensure end-to-end visibility throughout the migration.

 SD-WAN might be the next big thing in networking, but that doesn’t mean you should run headlong into a new deployment without carefully considering the intended outcome and engaging in the proper planning steps.
 LiveAction is helping companies of all types and sizes through new SD-WAN deployments using LiveNX, our advanced network performance management and analytics platform.

 LiveNX is a perfect example of a complementary network monitoring solution that makes SD-WAN planning, deployment and management simpler and more effective.
 To better understand how LiveAction can help you begin building tomorrow’s network today, request a LiveNX demo here.